 Clandestine Colombina Ball

-If you think Lisbon doesn’t have a Carnival block, you’re very much mistaken!
-The warm-up sessions are about to begin, but the Baile da Colombina Clandestina, this year’s fifth edition, will only take place on February 10 (Saturday), in a party that promises to last until the early hours.
+The warm-up sessions are about to begin, but the Baile da Colombina Clandestina, this year’s 7th edition, will take place on March 1st from 6pm (Saturday), in a party that promises to last until the early hours.

 Baque Mulher Lisboa